Responsive Images

 and picture

-provides us with everything we need to implement responsive images use-cases, but it could be time-consuming to develop and maintain for complex use cases.
+provide everything needed to implement responsive images, they can be time-consuming to develop and maintain for complex use cases.

-All of the above methods require you to modify markup so that as a web developer, you can pass the essential missing piece of information that the browser needs at runtime to be able to download the right image.
-Well, client-hints do the same but without the complex markup — they provide the missing link between the browser and the server when it comes to layout information and device capabilities.
+All of the above methods require you to modify markup so that, as a web developer, you can pass the essential missing piece of information that the browser needs at runtime to be able to download the right image.
+Client hints do the same but without complex markup—they provide the missing link between the browser and the server when it comes to layout information and device capabilities.

 Let’s understand with an example